 What is a Will?

 The written set of instructions that explains what needs to be done with one’s money after they pass away is a will.
 It is a legal document that must be followed.
 Your last wishes are mentioned in this legal document, and then the document is read out by the county court, and the county makes sure that these wishes are legally fulfilled under the law.
-This document includes how you wish for your assets to be distributed among your children, how your taxes are paid, how your debts are paid, the disinheritance of a child of yours, and everything related to your assets and liabilities.
+This document includes how you wish for your assets to be distributed among your children, how your capital gains tax on inherited shares are paid, how your debts are paid, the disinheritance of a child of yours, and everything related to your assets and liabilities.

 The Purpose of Estate Plans and Wills